‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 But her criticisms of Vegas on her way out about like the neon-lit ashtray part of it.
 It's like, it's not even really true anymore.

-Like there are the lights, but ultimately like this is barely even recognizable as Vegas without the people.
+Like, there are the lights, but ultimately, like, this is barely even recognizable as Vegas without the people.
 It's so sad.

-Carol sort of covering how heartbroken she is is devastating.
+Carol, Carol sort of covering how heartbroken she is is devastating.

-You know, a point that you raised initially and we've been returning to over and over again is this idea of of like, could you actually even enjoy a game of winning a game of poker with a royal flush if everyone there is just humoring you and you're clearly being dealt like, you know, the right cards and all that sort of stuff like that, if you didn't have to work for it, if you didn't have to work for the royal flush, if you didn't have to like actually have whatever it takes to get a room full of women to like get into a hot tub with you or whatever it is, does it really mean anything?
+You know, a point that you raised initially and we've been returning to over and over again is this idea of like, could you actually even enjoy a game of winning a game of poker with a royal flush if everyone there is just humoring you and you're clearly being dealt like, yes, you know, the right cards and all that sort of stuff like that, if you didn't have to work for it, if you didn't have to work for the royal flush, if you didn't have to like actually have whatever it takes to get a room full of women to like get into a hot tub with you or whatever it is, does it really mean anything?

 And I would say in the case of Kumba, like it does.
-Like he going to be enjoying himself.

 So